 What Is the Cheapest Way to Get From Las Vegas to Mesa Verde National Park?

 The cheapest way to get to Mesa Verde National Park from Las Vegas is to drive.
-Driving this iconic route will take you through some of the most spectacular sites of the American Southwest, from Monument Valley to the Four Corners.
-It'll also give you the freedom to go the road at your own pace, stopping roadside for authentic Mexican tacos or Native American souvenirs as frequently as you please.
-Enterprise charges $50 per day to rent a car from Las Vegas.
+The iconic route will take you through some of the most spectacular sites of the American Southwest, from Monument Valley to the Four Corners.
+It will also give you the freedom to go at your own pace, stopping roadside for authentic Mexican tacos or Native American souvenirs as frequently as you please.
+You can rent a car for around $50 a day from Las Vegas.
 Ideally, you would split this cost with friends and spend at least a few days traveling out and back again.
 Keep in mind that seven-day entry into the national park costs $20 per car from May 1 to October 31 and $15 per car during all other times of the year.

 What Is the Fastest Way to Get From Las Vegas to Mesa Verde National Park?